MileHacker Logo

 • Support local artisans directly where feasible.

-• Look for "Feito em Portugal" (Made in Portugal) for authenticity.
+• Look for "Feito em Portugal" (Made within Portugal) for authenticity.

-• Avoid mass-produced, imported items if seeking local goods.
+• Avoid mass-produced, imported goods if seeking local goods.

 • Inquire about the origin of products to make informed choices.